-Cell service is extremely limited in Grand Canyon.
-You should not expect to get service although there will be some spots you might find it.
+Cell service is extremely limited in the park.
+You should not expect to get service, although there will be some spots you might find it.

 You can stay overnight at the bottom of the canyon.
 The Bright Angel Campground is there as well as Phantom Ranch, where there are hiker dorms and cabins.

-The five Havasupai Falls in the Grand Canyon aren’t within the National Park but on Havasupai Indian reservation land.
+The five Havasupai Falls in the canyon aren’t within the National Park but on Havasupai Indian reservation land.

 Grand Canyon Village at the South Rim has great accommodation options if you plan on spending multiple days at the park.
 You can also take day trips from Las Vegas or Phoneix.

-A mule train employee was crushed by a mule in a fall in 1984.
-He was the only person who has ever died while riding a mule up. or down the canyon.
+A mule crushed a mule train employee in a fall in 1984.
+He was the only person who had ever died while riding a mule up or down the canyon.

 The Bright Angel Trail is the most dangerous hike in Arizona, with the most rescues and 911 calls than any other trail.
 This is primarily because of the length and elevation.
 Emergencies tend to happen because people are not prepared for the 18-mile hike.

 Prices vary depending on the type of seats you want.
-Pullman Class seats start at $67 pp ($32 for children), Coach Class starts at $82 pp ($51 for children), and First CLass starts at $159 pp ($121 for children).
-In addition to that, there are Observation Dome seats starting at $189 pp ($153 for children), Luxury Dome seats starting at $226 pp, and Luxury Parlor seats starting at $226 pp.
+Pullman Class seats start at $67 pp ($32 for children), Coach Class starts at $82 pp ($51 for children), and First Class starts at $159 pp ($121 for children).
+In addition to that, Observation Dome seats start at $189 pp ($153 for children), Luxury Dome seats start at $226 pp, and Luxury Parlor seats start at $226 pp.

 Camping at Grand Canyon

-There are 4 developed campgrounds within Grand Canyon National Park.
+There are four developed campgrounds within Grand Canyon National Park.
 You can make reservations for all of them.

 The Mather Campground is on the South Rim near the Grand Canyon Village and is open all year.
 There are 327 sites, flush toilets, and drinking water.
 Most RV spaces are pull-through.

-The Desert View Campground is on the South Rim and is open mid-April to mid-October.
-There are 49 sites and you can make reservations up to 6 months in advance.
+The Desert View Campground is on the South Rim and is open from mid-April to mid-October.
+There are 49 sites, and you can make reservations up to 6 months in advance.

-The North Rim Campground is open May 15 to October 31 and there are 87 sites.
+The North Rim Campground is open from May 15 to October 31, and there are 87 sites.

 Best Places to Stay

-Which of these would you put on your Grand Canyon itinerary?
+Which of these would you put on your itinerary?
 Can you think of other things to do in the Grand Canyon?

 DID YOU ENJOY THIS POST?
 PIN IT FOR LATER